Lower Body Injuries

 - Achilles tendon tears

 We have been serving injured North Carolina workers for more than 15 years.
-Contact the Raleigh workers’ compensation attorneys of the Law Office of Sam Scudder at 919-851-3311 to learn how we can help you.
+Contact the Morehead City workers’ compensation attorneys of the Law Office of Sam Scudder at 919-851-3311 to learn how we can help you.